 Single Electrode Recordings

 A chamber was built around the opening using dental cement.
-Tungsten micro-electrodes (between 4 and 18 MΩ; FHC, Inc., ME, USA) were inserted into the cortex and the cortical opening was sealed with Agar solution (2% Agar in 0.9% Saline) for stability of recordings.
+Tungsten micro-electrodes (between 4 and 18 MΩ; FHC, Inc., ME, USA) were inserted into the cortex and the well was filled with with Agar solution (2% Agar in 0.9% Saline) for stability of recordings and protecting the cortex.
 The signal obtained from the microelectrode was first amplified (x 10,000 times; A-M Systems, WA, USA).
 An anti-aliasing filter (5000 Hz; A-M Systems) was applied to the signal and a HumBug noise eliminator (A-M Systems) was used to reduce 50 Hz line noise.
 Usually, this ‘raw signal’ was further filtered between 300 and 3000 Hz and the signal was digitised at 22.5 kHz using an analog to digital converter (Cambridge Electronic Design Limited, Cambridge, UK).
-In some cases, the raw signal was also digitised as a separate channel for further analysis.
-The signal was also fed through an audio speaker and receptive field locations of the neurons were plotted using the auditory feedback.
+In some cases, the raw signal was also digitised in a separate channel for further analysis.
+The signal was also fed through an audio speaker and receptive field locations of the neurons were first plotted using the auditory feedback.
 The data was recorded and a template of the spikes was built using the Spike 2 software (CED, Cambridge, UK).
-Post stimulus time histograms (PSTHs) were built from the templated spikes for online analysis and the original signal was saved for further analysis.
-At the end of each microelectrode track, electrolytic lesions were made by passing 6 μA of current for 6 to 7 seconds to identify the locations of the recordings made.
+Post stimulus time histograms (PSTHs) were built from the templated spikes for online analysis and the original signal was also saved for further analysis.
+At the end of each microelectrode track, electrolytic lesions were made by passing 6 μA of current for 6 to 7 seconds to identify the locations of the recordings.

 Multielectrode Electrode Recordings